VPAC Course Approval Process

 The Vice President's Advisory Committee (VPAC) is appointed by the Senior Vice President and Provost.
 The committee membership consists of representatives from each academic college and school, as well as ex officio members from Academic Affairs, the Office of the Registrar, the Office of Extended Studies, and the Teaching & Learning Transformation Center.
 VPAC advises the Provost on the implementation of University of Maryland academic policies and procedures related to courses approved for academic credit, and acts with the delegated authority of the Senate Committee on Programs, Curricula, and Courses (See Article 6.8.f).
 The VPAC forum allows colleges and schools to stay informed of course changes elsewhere on campus, and to identify potential problems for resolution.

-Please Note: For information on changing the curriculum of a minor, certificate or academic degree program, please see our information on the Programs, Curricula, and Courses (PCC) process.
-For information on proposing a course for a General Education designation (a separate process), please consult the Office of Undergraduate Studies.
+Please Note: Any course proposal that would affect a program curricular requirement (for example, a credit change for a required course) will be held until the program proposal is approved.
+For information on changing the curriculum of a minor, certificate, or academic degree program, please see our information on the Programs, Curricula, and Courses (PCC) process.